 Transregional/Global Research and Teaching on Göttingen Campus and Beyond

-Building on existing expertise on China, India, South-East Asia, the Middle East, Africa and other regions, the platform strives to deepen the dialogue between different regional studies and disciplines such as history, sociology or political science.
-It thus provides opportunities for joint projects, partly in collaborations with partners across the globe.
+Building on existing expertise on China, India, South-East Asia, the Middle East, Africa and other regions, the platform strives to deepen the dialogue between different regional studies and disciplines like history, sociology and political science.
+The platform thus provides opportunities for joint projects, partly in collaboration with partners across the globe.

-In addition, the Platform gathers and transmits information about the many global and transregional activities taking place on Göttingen Campus, and it also organizes events of its own.
-These include working and reading groups, lectures and conferences, many of which are co-organized with other departments or institutes.
+On this webpage and as an email newsletter, the platform gathers information about and promotes global and transregional events on the Göttingen Campus, as well as organising its own events.
+These events include working and reading groups, lectures and conferences, many of which are co-organized with other departments or institutes.

-The Platform is run by a Board, and its current speaker is Professor Dominic Sachsenmaier.
-It is coordinated by Dr. Matthias Zach.
+The platform is run by a board.
+The current speaker is Professor Sebastian Vollmer.

-Members affiliated with the Global and Transregional Studies Platform are based at a number of institutions, including the University of Göttingen (representing a wide variety of departments and research centers), the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Georg-Eckert-Institut (Braunschweig).
+Members affiliated with the Global and Transregional Studies Platform Goettingen are based at a number of institutions, including the University of Göttingen (representing a wide variety of departments and research centers), the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Georg-Eckert-Institut in Braunschweig.

-The Platform hosts several research groups, funded by variety of sources.
+The platform hosts several research groups, funded by variety of sources.
 Currently these groups are working on two major research themes:

 The Inter-Asia Research Group, which partly continues and develops the activities of the transregional research network CETREN, focuses on a wide range of relationships and interconnections between different parts of Asia.
 The group hosts international fellows in a Global Summer Semester Residency funded by the Social Science Research Council and will regularly organize workshops and other events.